-When a business is looking at their overall costs they should examine the carrying costs of holding inventory against the cost of ordering material from vendors.
-It is clear that order costs are very high if a small number of items are ordered, whilst carrying costs are much lower when the inventory in the warehouse is very low.
+When a business is looking at its overall costs, it should examine the carrying costs of holding inventory against the cost of ordering material from vendors.
+It is clear that order costs are very high if a small number of items are ordered, while carrying costs are much lower when the inventory in the warehouse is very low.

-The total cost of inventory is made up of the two costs, carrying costs and order costs, and at a certain point, there is an optimum size of order where the total costs are at their very minimum.
-After that point, usually, when there are no more benefits gained in larger orders, due to the fixed costs of purchasing, the carrying costs of additional inventory continues to rise, forcing the total cost of inventory ever higher.
+The total cost of inventory is made up of carrying costs and order costs, and at a certain point, there is an optimum size of order where the total costs are at their very minimum.
+After that point, usually, when there are no more benefits gained in larger orders, due to the fixed costs of purchasing, the carrying costs of additional inventory continue to rise, forcing the total cost of inventory ever higher.